dwarvesf/playground/Frontend/react/rendering-strategies.md

 ### 2. Server-Side Rendering (SSR)

-**SSR** generates HTML on the server for each request.
+SSR generates HTML on the server for each request.
 When the user requests a page, the server processes the JavaScript, fetches any necessary data, and returns a fully-rendered HTML page.
 React components are rendered to HTML strings on the server and sent to the client, where React "hydrates" (attaches event listeners) to the HTML.

-#### How It Works:
+#### How It Works

 - The server generates HTML with the initial content and sends it to the client.
 - The client receives a fully-rendered HTML page and hydrates it, enabling interactivity.
 - Additional JavaScript for further user interactions loads in the background.

-#### Advantages of SSR:
+#### Advantages of SSR

 - **Improved SEO**: The initial HTML page is fully rendered, making it easily crawlable by search engines.
 - **Faster Time to Interactive (TTI)**: The user sees the fully-rendered content sooner, as it doesn't rely solely on client-side JavaScript for initial render.
 - **Content Accessibility**: Even users on slow networks or with JavaScript disabled can see the initial page content.

-#### Disadvantages of SSR:
+#### Disadvantages of SSR

 - **Server Load**: Each request requires the server to render the page, increasing server workload, especially with many requests.
 - **Complexity**: Requires server infrastructure and additional setup, which can increase complexity.
 - **Hydration Time**: The browser still needs to download JavaScript and hydrate the page, which can create a slight delay for interactivity.

-#### Example in Next.js:
+#### Example in Next.js

 Next.js is a React framework that simplifies SSR.
 With Next.js, you can use `getServerSideProps` to fetch data and render it on the server.